dkobia/jets/docs/_docs/routing/guide.md

 post | post_path(id)
 edit_post | edit_post_path(id)

-Named routes helper methods are also generated when you use the `as` option.
-Example:
+Named routes helper methods are also generated when you use the `as` option explicitly.

+### as option

 ```ruby
 get "list", to: "posts#index", as: :list